BattletechModders/StrategicOperations/README.md

 ## Strafes

-Strafes are also mostly what they sound like: an aerospace (or other) unit strafing the battlefield.
+Strafes are also mostly what they sound like: a flying unit strafing the battlefield.
 Valid targets for a strafe are calculated within an AOE around a line drawn between two points (the "strafing run"), and can be either units or Objective buildings.
 Friendly units within the AOE can and will be hit by the strafing run!

+Similarly to Spawns, the actual unit doing the strafing depends on the following:
+1) Only vehicles can be used for strafing.
+2) Holding shift while activating the ability will bring up a popup with any available units to select for strafing (in addition to the default assigned in `ActorResource`).
+The player can obtain these "alternative" units by acquiring "deployment beacon" items.
+Deployment beacons for strafing can be of any upgrade type, but must have two things in their ComponentTags: they must have the tag "CanStrafe", and they must have a tag with the ID of the unit they will enable for strafing, e.g. "vehicledef_ALACORN_IIC".
+The number of "probes" in the player inventory is the number of times that unit can strafe in a given mission (within any restrictions also defined in the AbilityDef); i.e if you have 2 probes for vehicledef_ALACORN_IIC, you could strafe using that Alacorn twice, and subsequent strafes would be limited to whatever unit is defined in the ability ActorResource.

 The json structure of a strafe ability follows: